Panic (TV series)

-Panic is an American teen drama streaming television series created and written by Lauren Oliver based on her 2014 novel of the same name.
+Panic is an American teen drama television series created and written by Lauren Oliver based on her 2014 novel of the same name.
 The series stars Olivia Welch, Mike Faist, and Jessica Sula.
 The series premiered on Amazon Prime Video on May 28, 2021.
 In August 2021, the series was canceled after one season.

 Premise

-In the summer after their senior year, 23 graduates participate in the annual Panic competition.
-Winning Panic with a cash prize of $50,000 will allow them to escape their small Texas town of Carp.
-After the rules change, however, they must decide what risks they will take to escape their home town.
+In the summer after their senior year, 23 graduates participate in the annual risky Panic competition, in which graduating seniors complete dangerous tasks.
+Winning Panic and the cash prize of $50,000 allows them to escape their small Texas town of Carp and therefore improve their lives.
+The challenges are created by two secret judges and are designed to force the players to confront their deepest fears.
+After the rules change, however, they must decide what risks they will take to escape their hometown.